Aatrick/-NO-ROOT-battery-optimization/README.md

 You should also preferrably don't use any widgets given they are massive battery drainers, even the simple weather widget.

+#### Sensors

+You can also disable some sensors like motion and the tactile panel of your screen when off, by disabling wake up the screen by double taping.

 #### Routines

 As said in the Display and auto-sync subcategory, you should set up an android routine to enable the high refresh rate setting automatically when lauching an app where you scroll a lot and a routine to enable the auto-sync automatically at certain hours for 15 minutes xor when the phone is charging.